Serine–pyruvate transaminase

-Thus, the two substrates of this enzyme are L-serine and pyruvate, whereas its two products are 3-hydroxypyruvate and L-alanine.
+The two substrates of this enzyme first characterised from plants are L-serine and pyruvic acid.
+Its products are hydroxypyruvic acid and L-alanine.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is L-serine:pyruvate aminotransferase.
 Other names in common use include SPT, and hydroxypyruvate:L-alanine transaminase.
 This enzyme participates in glycine, serine and threonine metabolism.
-It employs one cofactor, pyridoxal phosphate.